Emperorx3m/react-native-google-leaderboards-and-achievements/README.md

 # react-native-google-leaderboards-and-achievements

-A lightweight React Native module to integrate **Google Play Games Services** Leaderboards into your Android apps using **Google Play Games v2 SDK**.
+A React Native module for integrating Google Play Games Services on Android.
+Supports leaderboard score submissions, achievement unlocking and incrementing, and launching the native UI for leaderboards and achievements.
+Ideal for cross-platform mobile games requiring native-level game service features. using **Google Play Games v2 SDK**.

 This library handles:
 - Google Sign-In (V2 API)
 - Leaderboard submission
 - Leaderboard UI launch
+- ACHIEVEMENTS UI launch
+- Achievements Unlock
+- Achievements Increment
 - Auto-patching of `AndroidManifest.xml`, `build.gradle`, and Play Games configuration using your `app.json`

 ## BEFORE YOU USE THIS LIBRARY!
 MAKE SURE YOU HAVE ENABLED AND CONFIGURED GAMES SERVICES IN YOUR APP UNDER PLAY CONSOLE - ONLY THING YOU NEED IS TO ADD THE BLOCK IN YOUR APP.JSON AS STEP 1 BELOW